 This vineyard is planted on a large alluvial fan that extends from the Mayacamas Mountains, across the Branding Iron Vineyard, into Harris Vineyard, and reaches all the way to the western edge of the Rock Cairn Vineyard.
 The vineyard is composed of well-drained clay loam from the Perkins soil series that is formed from alluvial fans depositing eroded igneous rock.

 Named for the branding iron owned by the proprietor, the eight-acre Branding Iron Vineyard lies in western Oakville close to the base of the Mayacamas Mountains.
 The vineyard is comprised of well-drained clay loam and the vines are vertically trellised to maximize sunlight and open the canopy.
-The area’s warm climate and sun exposure in both the morning and afternoon is perfect for slowly ripening the fruit, which often benefits from a long hang time.
+The area’s warm climate and sun exposure in both the morning and afternoon are perfect for slowly ripening the fruit, which often benefits from a long hang time.

 October 21 – 22, 2011